boolean-uk/angular-hello-ci-cd/README.md

 # Angular CI/CD

-This app was runned by pulling the repo on netlify.
-Ive also made 2nd website where I do CICD using github actions https://hello-gradient.netlify.app/
+This app was run by pulling the repo on netlify. https://angularhello1.netlify.app/ Ive also made 2nd website where I do CICD using github actions https://hello-gradient.netlify.app/

 ## Learning objectives